e-lab/SyntaxShaper/README.md

 - [X] **GBNF Support**: Converts any Pydantic model to GNBF grammar for using with [llama.cpp](https://github.com/ggerganov/llama.cpp/)'s token-based sampling.
 Enables adding regex patterns directly.
 - [x] **Easy Integration**: Integrates with any package or stack by just manipulating the prompt and decoding the result into a pythonic data abstractor.
 Treats everything in between as a **black box**.
 - [x] **Handles Complex Grammars**: Can handle typing objects ('List', 'Dict', etc.) and nested Pydantic logic with complex data-types.
 - [x] **Experiments with different 'formats'**: Defines grammar rules in XML, JSON and TOML formats.
-JSON is the standard, while XML is best for (+3) nested parsing and TOMl is best when you want to get multiple models parsed simulatenously.
+JSON is the standard, while XML is best for (+3) nested parsing and TOML is best when you want to get multiple models parsed simulatenously.
 Each has it's own usecase as described in the demo.
 - [x] **Reduces hallucinations or garbage results during sampling**: GBNF grammars allow for controlled whitespacing/identation and model generation ordering, while parsing logic allows for ignoring incorrect terminal symbols.

 ### Examples (@ samples/)